 Number system can be defined as the collection of numbers.
-Below are the types of number systems:
+Below are the types of the number system.

-Natural numbers are the subset of integers.
-Natural numbers without zero are called positive integers and when written with a negative sign are called as negative integers.
+Natural numbers are a subset of integers.
+Natural numbers without zero are called positive integers, and when written with a negative sign are called as negative integers.

 The set of integers is represented by the symbol Z.